armhold/ocarina/README.md

 ### Dependencies

-OCaRina depends on ImageMagick (and the RMagick gem) to do its graphics processing.
+Ocarina depends on ImageMagick (and the RMagick gem) to do its graphics processing.
 On OSX at least, ImageMagick requires X11 and ghostscript.
 You'll likely need to do the following: